Ray Gunter: Minister of Labour

 Labour narrowly won the 1964 general election and Harold Wilson made Gunter Minister of Labour.
-The dilemma Gunter faced was this: as a union leader he believed that trade unions should be able to negotiate responsible pay rates for their members through "free collective bargaining"; on the other hand, the wildcat strikes in some parts of British industry were often seen as damaging to the economy, and "wage restraint" was the alternative.
+As Minister, Gunter faced a major dilemma: as a union leader he believed that trade unions should be able to negotiate responsible pay rates for their members through "free collective bargaining"; on the other hand, the wildcat strikes in some parts of British industry were often seen as damaging to the economy, and "wage restraint" was the alternative.

 Soon after Labour's landslide victory at the 1966 general election, the seamen's strike was a particularly important factor in the conflict.
 On that issue, Gunter took the same tough line as Wilson.
 Looking back, he described his stint as Minister of Labour as a "bed of nails".
 He sought to complete his work by bringing in a new bill drawn from the findings of the Donovan Commission report on trade union power, but Wilson reshuffled him to the post of Minister for Power in April 1968.

 Gunter was rumoured to have been the source of leaks to the media which put the cabinet in a negative light.
 In any event he resigned from government on 1 July, stating that he could no longer work in a Wilson government.
-Meanwhile, Gunter's successor in labour affairs, Barbara Castle, saw her proposals to reduce trade union powers in her 1969 white paper, 'In Place of Strife' fail in the teeth of concerted Trade Union opposition.
+Meanwhile, Gunter's successor in labour affairs, Barbara Castle, saw her proposals to reduce trade union powers in her 1969 white paper, 'In Place of Strife' fail in the teeth of concerted trade union opposition.